The Benefits and Challenges to Solar in the High Country

-Since 1992 Innovative Energy has designed, installed and serviced hundreds of renewable energy (RE) systems.
-Most of these systems have involved the use of PV.
-As a result, we have a very good understanding of what is required to make a PV system work optimally in our area.
-The reduced atmospheric density, precipitation, ice dynamics and lower temperatures are the primary factors that affect PV design and installation at an elevation of 9600 feet.
+Since 1992 Innovative Energy has designed, installed and serviced hundreds of renewable power systems.
+Most of these systems have involved the use of solar electric panels.
+As a result, we have a very good understanding of what is required to make solar energy systems work optimally in our area.
+The reduced atmospheric density, precipitation, ice dynamics and lower temperatures are the primary factors that affect solar design and installation at an elevation of 9600 feet.

-Most PV modules are rated at standard test conditions (STC).
+Most solar panels are rated at standard test conditions (STC).
 The STC ratings are based on sea level air density and temperatures that are different from what we see and because of this, we typically exceed STC values.
-If you were to compare the production of two identical PV systems, one in Summit County and one in the southwestern US, the PV system in Summit County would have higher instantaneous power readings.
-Basically, a photovoltaic panel is really an electronic device that generates electricity from sun light, not heat.
+If you were to compare the production of two identical solar energy systems, one in Summit County and one in the southwestern US, the system in Summit County would have higher instantaneous power readings.
+Basically, a photovoltaic (PV) panel is really an electronic device that generates electricity from sun light, not heat.
 This makes our high country region ideal for solar.

 There are extra considerations when designing PV systems in our region.
-In fact, we have repaired systems designed and installed incorrectly that have failed because these considerations were not taken seriously.
+In fact, like the photo below, we have repaired systems designed and installed incorrectly that have failed because these considerations were not taken seriously.

 The ice and snow that forms on a roof will also form on PV modules, It is imperative that any PV module selected for use in the high country be rated at a minimum of 113 pounds per square foot of snow loading, however, roof or array tilt may decrease the need for such a high snow load in some cases.
 Not all modules meet this requirement so we are careful when choosing panels for local installations.